mubaarak2002/Decision-Trees/README.md

  | "depth_benchmark" | Update the figures regarding the performance of the decision tree for various depths.
 Note in this instance the depth field is ignored, and instead plots all data from 4 to 70. **NOTE**: This computation takes a long time to run, see *Reccomended Depth Parameters* For the output of this test when run in advance |
  | "normal"          | Plot the normal distribution of the accuracy for all three Classification Methods over 10 Folds  |

+ ### Hyperparameter Tuning - Depth
+ Instead of providing a speific `<depth>` integer argument to build the tree with, inputing `tune` as the argument will run hyperparameter tuning on the dataset first to find the optimal depth and will proceed to use that value.

 ## Reccomended Depth Parameters
-Multiple Trials were run (plotted below) to find the optimal depth parameter for both the clean and noisy datasets.
+Hyperparameter Tuning runs multiple trials (plotted below) to find the optimal depth parameter for both the clean and noisy datasets.
 The Plots are shown below

 Clean Dataset Depth Optimisation |  Noisy Dataset Depth Optimisation :-------------------------:|:-------------------------: